 Josephine has an extensive professional development portfolio and a clear vision of what comprises learning and teaching in the 21st Century.
 In her spare time Josephine loves to both play and watch tennis and is a keen theatre patron.
 She enjoys getting back to country Victoria and returning to Europe to visit family and friends.

 Deputy Principal/Head of Senior School

-I have been at Lauriston for the past eight years.
-A qualified Chartered Accountant with a background in business services and tax, I initially worked in small and second tier accounting firms.
-I moved from the accounting field to work as Group Financial Controller of a leading patent and trademark attorney firm, and then decided to take a career break to complete my MBA.
+Cathy is a qualified Chartered Accountant with a background in business services and tax; she initially worked in small and second tier accounting firms.
+Cathy moved from the accounting field to work as Group Financial Controller of a leading patent and trademark attorney firm, and then decided to take a career break to complete her Master of Business Administration.

-In my spare time (not that I have any after chasing after two young kids, and renovating a house ) I like to cook, potter around in the garden, catch up with friends, read, watch movies... and sleep!
+In her spare time (in between work and looking after her two young kids), Cathy likes to cook, potter around in the garden, catch up with friends, read and watch movies.

 Director of the Lauriston Institute

-I have been Director of the Institute for six years.
-The Institute has responsibility for the ongoing professional learning provided for teaching staff and teacher assistants.
-Lauriston believes that quality of teaching has a direct effect on educational outcomes for students and so we take ongoing professional learning for teachers very seriously.
+The Lauriston Institute is responsible for the ongoing professional learning of teaching staff and teacher assistants.
+Nick believes that the quality of teaching has a direct effect on educational outcomes for students so he takes the ongoing professional learning of teachers very seriously.

-In previous lives I have been CEO of a leadership training organisation, a Regional Director and Principal in the government education service and General Manager of disability services for SCOPE (formerly the Spastic Society of Victoria).
+Previously, Nick was the CEO of a leadership training organisation, a Regional Director and Principal in the government education service and General Manager of disability services for SCOPE.

-I began my teaching career in Portland and have taught Accounting, Legal Studies and Economics in several secondary schools as well as lecturing in Accounting at Deakin University.
+Nick began his teaching career in Portland and has taught Accounting, Legal Studies and Economics in several secondary schools as well as lecturing in Accounting at Deakin University.